onox/orka/docs/rendering/vertex-formats.md

 Traditionally the vertex format is described in OpenGL by something called a Vertex Array Object.
 The vertex format of the VAO needs to correspond with the attributes in the vertex shader.
-Every time a different vertex format is used (hopefully no more than a few), a VAO object needs to binded, and then the buffers containing the vertex data needs to be binded to this object.
+Every time a different vertex format is used (hopefully no more than a few), a VAO object needs to be binded, and then the buffers containing the vertex data needs to be binded to this object.